-To rectify this redundancy, we elected to reduce the number of SLOs to 5.
-However, to accomplish this reduction and still have the list represent all the skills and knowledge the students are required to obtain, the SLOs had to be rewritten.
-The new list of SLOs is general enough to encompass all that is required but still retain an alignment to specific assessment tools for proper evaluation.
-The next issue that had to be addressed was to determine the assessment vehicle that was to perform the assessment on each of these SLOs.
+To rectify this redundancy, we elected to reduce the number of SLO's to five.
+However, to accomplish this reduction and still have the list represent all the skills and knowledge the students are required to obtain, the SLO's had to be re-written.
+The new list of SLO's is general enough to encompass all that is required, but still retain an alignment to specific assessment tools for proper evaluation.

+The next issue that had to be addressed was to determine the assessment vehicle that was to perform the assessment on each of these SLO's.
 At this point, a collaborative effort materialized between the teaching faculty and the assessment and program coordinators.
-The goal was to look at the syllabus of each course in the NMT program and determine which courses offered the content or activities that addressed the specific SLOs.
-We would then look toward the formative or summative evaluations of those activities (e.g., tests, presentations) and use that data for the assessment vehicle for a particular SLO.
+The goal was to look at the syllabus of each course in the NMT program and determine which courses offered the content or activities that addressed the specific SLO's.
+We would then look toward the formative or summative evaluations of those activities (tests, presentations, etc..) and use that data for the assessment vehicle for a particular SLO.

-As a welcomed, yet unintended, consequence, we encountered another set of redundancies, which involved multiple assessment vehicles for each of the SLOs.
-This time, however, these redundancies would benefit the assessment process.
-Having multiple assessment vehicles for the same SLO allows the SLOs to be assessed uninterrupted, through each assessment cycle.
-For example, because of the current coronavirus disease 2019 pandemic, some of the assessment methods in each course had to be modified to satisfy the change in teaching modality.
-Because there are multiple ways of assessing each SLO, we are less likely to be in a situation that does not allow the assessment of any particular outcome due to a change or omission of the curriculum.
-Ultimately, being able to use multiple assessment vehicles across various courses for the same SLO assured the college that each SLO was able to be implemented and assessed.
+As a welcomed, yet unintended consequence, we did encounter another set of redundancies, but this time would benefit the assessment process.
+This redundancy was having multiple assessment vehicles for each of the SLO's.
+Having multiple assessment vehicles for the same SLO will allow the SLO's to be assessed uninterrupted, through each assessment cycle.
+For example, due to the current COVID pandemic, some of the assessment methods in each course had to be modified to satisfy the change in teaching modality.
+Since there are multiple ways of assessing each SLO, we are less likely to be in a situation that does not allow the assessment of any particular outcome due to a change or omission of the curriculum.
+Ultimately, being able to utilize multiple assessment vehicles across various courses for the same SLO, assured the college that each SLO was able to be implemented and assessed.